jessestimpson/stimpson-io/priv/posts/2025/05-19-testing-impl-details-can-make-refactoring-easier-sometimes.md

 * Using GenServer instead of spawn_link for OTP goodness
 * Packaging it all together into a module with an API contract of its own

-### A real world example, in detail
+## A real world example, in detail

-If you're interested in concrete example code, we use this technique in [EctoFoundationDB's integration tests](https://github.com/foundationdb-beam/ecto_foundationdb/blob/main/test/ecto/integration/fdb_api_counting_test.exs).
+If you're interested in concrete example code, we use this technique in the [EctoFoundationDB](https://stimpson.io/projects/ecto-foundationdb) integration tests.
 EctoFoundationDB is a data management layer written on top of FoundationDB, a key-value store with strictly serializable arbirtary transactions, which allows us to do some things in a key-value store that are typical in an RDBMS, like data indexes.

-In our integration tests, we ensure that (i) the data layer does not suffer from write amplification and that (ii) metadata caching works as expected.
+In our [integration tests](https://github.com/foundationdb-beam/ecto_foundationdb/blob/main/test/ecto/integration/fdb_api_counting_test.exs), we ensure that (i) the data layer does not suffer from write amplification and that (ii) metadata caching works as expected.
 Function call tracing has been extremely helpful as we've gone through several refactors.

 The excerpt below asserts that EctoFDB transactions don't suffer from a specific kind of write amplification -- when a non-indexed field is changed on a record, the index doesn't change, so we must not write to it.
 The expensive low-level operation we're protecting ourselves from is `:erlfdb.set/3`.
 In this case, the function is not expensive in isolation, but at scale writing unnecessarily can impact performance and degrade hardware.
 In fact, it was this scenario that inspired the idea to use `:trace` in our integration tests in the first place.
 Without it, we were unable to probe these important implementation details.